 The Attending Physician shall be primarily responsible for requesting consultation when indicated.
-He/she shall be responsible for providing the consultant with the necessary history to assist him/her in the evaluation and for authenticating the order requesting the consultation.
+He/she shall be responsible for contacting the consultant, providing the consultant with the necessary history to assist him/her in his evaluation, and for authenticating the order requesting the consultation.